nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 # Appendix G: Effort

 This section presents an overview of the work invested by our team in developing WardWatch.
-We will discuss the complexity, obstacles encountered, and effort required to bring this project to completion.
+We will discuss the complexity and scope, obstacles encountered, and effort required to bring this project to completion.

 ## Complexity and Scope
 WardWatch expands on the Person entity originally found in AB3 by adding new entities, such as Appointment and Medication, to meet healthcare-specific demands.
 These additions introduced new requirements for feature interactions, data management, and storage, which proved more intricate than initially expected.